ndurner/ndurner.github.io/_posts/2023-07-21-ai-getting-dumber.md

 So the solutions to "bad" answers is to pose better questions. 🙂

-What one German newspaper (Süddeutsche Zeitung, thanks @j.lenz again for pointing this out!) offers as an explanation: models are getting trained on their own output, now that this litters the web.
+What one German newspaper (Süddeutsche Zeitung) offers as an explanation: models are getting trained on their own output, now that this litters the web.
 I don't buy it.
 My response to this on our corporate internal chat (translated by GPT-4):

 The mentioned "feedback loop" may make intuitive sense, but I don't see it as technically substantiated.
 On the contrary, the literature reports catastrophic collapse of certain subcomponents in this case.
 I have not yet seen this quantified, but it would initially be assumed that the routinely recorded key figures show corruption during training with the means already used today.